World's #1 finishing resource since 1989

 ThanxRoss R [last name deleted for privacy by Editor]

 I also have very old brass door fixtures, and Brasso is just not doing it.
-HELP! thanks (I even tried using my Dremel [linked by editor to product info at Amazon] tool)Bryant Miller
+HELP! thanks (I even tried using my Dremel [affil. link to info/product on Amazon] tool)Bryant Miller

 Hi.
 Brasso gives a nice warm glow to brass and copper, but is very slow.
 Vinegar plus salt or lemon juice plus salt is very fast but gives a raw, salmon look.
-Some say the best approach is to use the vinegar and salt first to handle the heavy tarnish, then finish off with the Brasso [linked by editor to product info at Amazon]
+Some say the best approach is to use the vinegar and salt first to handle the heavy tarnish, then finish off with the Brasso [affil. link to info/product on Amazon]